nblmc/geoservices-docs/documentation/lmec-tools/atlascope/processing-atlases.md

 Broadly, this is accomplished by:

-1. Generating a polygon layer that includes a feature for every georeferenced plate in the atlas, and editing the geometry of these features to appropriately reflect the desired extent of the plate data (including insets)
+1. Generating a masking polygon layer that includes a feature for every georeferenced plate in the atlas, and editing the geometry of these features to appropriately reflect the desired extent of the plate data (including insets).
-2. Joining the newly created footprint with plate-level library metadata
+2. Joining the newly created masking footprint with plate-level library metadata and using it to link web tools like Atlascope with the digital collections items for each plate.

 To ensure a feature exists for every spatial image in the volume, you can use [create-plate-index.py](https://github.com/nblmc/atlascope-assets/blob/master/scripts/create-plate-index.py "script to autogenerate footprint layer").
 This script will automatically generate a feature for every .tif file in whatever folder it is run from.
 It will also create a field in the newly generated vector file containing the correct identifier number as a value for every feature/record.
+This identifier number will be the common field used to join with library metadata.